tdarlic/making-embedded-systems/Week3/README.md

 }
 ```

-This debounce method is primitive and in undebounced button can couse MCU to interupt multuple times this makinf the code call IRQ unnecessary.
+This debounce method is primitive and in undebounced button can cause MCU to interrupt multiple times thus making the code call IRQ unnecessary and excessively.
 There are several methods that could be used here to improve on the code.
 One is to disable this particular interrupt in the interrupt itself and start a timer who's interrupt will in turn switch back original interrupt on after it expires.

 ## 4. Stepping trough the code!